openbudgets/integration/README.md

   - `$scope.datamineUrl = 'your_domain_name/cube/analytics/' + dataMinePath;`
 - change static file links from `https://apps.openbudgets.eu/` to `your_domain_name`
   - `docker-config/os-viewer/prod_config/themes/default.json`

+In order to view dataset properly, you need to register in os-spending.
+Please contact us for the registration!

 ##### DAM
 You need to change the following variables in [`docker-config/damapp/.env`](https://github.com/openbudgets/integration/blob/master/docker-config/damapp/.env)